pamosima/network-mcp-docker-suite/README.md

 ```

 **Configuration issues:**
+- Check the centralized `.env` file for correct credentials
+- Verify API keys and passwords are properly set (not example placeholders)
 - Check individual server READMEs for detailed troubleshooting
-- Verify API credentials and permissions
+- Verify API credentials have appropriate permissions
 - Check network connectivity to target systems

 ## 📊 Monitoring and Maintenance